Have a question about the flight program that is not addressed here? E-mail the Flight Director, Laura Abraham, at email@example.com

 We encourage our students to schedule at least one lesson per week.
 Sometimes there are opportunities to fly more than once a week.
 In order for all of our students to be able to fly once a week, you will occasionally miss academic classes to fly.
 You are not allowed to miss the same class two weeks in a row.
 You are also not allowed to fly if you will be missing a quiz or test, unless you have permission from your teacher.

 We do not require a certain GPA, but there are academic restrictions.
-Students with all As, Bs, and Cs may miss class to fly with teacher permision.
+Students with all As, Bs, and Cs may miss class to fly with teacher permission.
 Students with any Ds may fly after classes.
-Students with any Fs, who are on restriction, or on APSH (Academic Probation Study Hall) may not fly.
+Students with any Fs, who are on cadet development, or on APSH (Academic Probation Study Hall) may not fly.

 Again, each student progresses at a different rate.
 It is a Federal Aviation Regulation though that each student must log a minimum of 40 hours flight training before they can take their private pilot checkride.
-On average though, it takes longer than 40 hours to obtain a private pilot certificate.
+On average though, it takes 60-75 hours to obtain a private pilot certificate.

 It is hard to say what the exact amount of your flight training will be.
 Each student progresses at a different rate.
 The director of flight training would be more than happy to discuss this with you if you have further questions.
 You can contact her at email@example.com.